hashan99/Instagram-Clone-MERN/README.md

-# SpreadIn-WebApp-MERN
+# Spreadin-WebApp-MERN
-SpreadIn is a Web-App developed by using MERN Stack and influenced from Instagram.
+Spreadin is a Web-App developed by using MERN Stack and influenced from Instagram.
 <br><br>
 <a href="https://spreadin.herokuapp.com/">https://spreadin.herokuapp.com/</a>
 <br><br>